AdobeDocs/commerce-merchant-services.en/help/data-connection/custom-attributes.md

 ## Step 8: Define the OrderItemCustomAttributes

-Create a `OrderItemCustomAttributes.php` file that defines the order item custom attributes.
+Create an `OrderItemCustomAttributes.php` file that defines the order item custom attributes.
 For example:

   ```php
   namespace Magento\AepCustomAttributes\Model\Provider;